kivra/id_token/README.md

 ===========================================

 id_token is a library to validate Id Tokens.
 Signature and expiry date are verified.
-The library will cache the public keys from the provider to avoid doing an HTTP request every time an Id Token is validadted.
+The library will cache the public keys from the provider to avoid doing an HTTP request every time an Id Token is validated.

 ## Usage